imshafikul/react-shimmer-effects/readme.md

 | `variant` | string | yes      | SIMPLE        | Two options only ["SIMPLE", "EDITOR"] |
 | `card`    | bool   | no       | false         | Card Style enable/disable             |
 | `cta`     | bool   | no       | false         | Call to Action                        |

+## Contribute

+Feel free to send PR and any suggestions.
+Thanks

 ## License